MeshEnvy/lobbs/README.md

 3. **Build and flash:**

-The Meshtastic Plugin Manager automatically discovers both plugins, generates protobuf files, and integrates them into the build.
+The Mesh Plugin Manager automatically discovers both plugins, generates protobuf files, and integrates them into the build.
 Simply build and flash as usual:

 ```bash
 pio run -e esp32 -t upload